 What Are the Benefits of CBD Dog Treats?

 With medical and recreational marijuana legal in some states, cannabis has been a hot topic that is getting a closer look.
-In recent years, scientists have found REAL BENEFITS of cannabinoids, the chemical compounds in marijuana and hemp, including pain relief, reduction in inflammation, the ability to lessen anxiety, and much, much more (there are literally a ton of things it’s good for – check out the link).
+In recent years, scientists have found REAL BENEFITS of cannabinoids, the chemical compounds in marijuana and hemp, including pain relief, reduction of inflammation, the ability to lessen anxiety.
 Some studies suggest that CBD may be helpful in reducing seizures and preventing cancer.

 I really want to tell you how CBD works but all of the descriptions I could find were super science-y and confusing.
 You can either accept “it works” or go read about how it works.